Jewels (ballet): Other

 In light of the impact of the COVID-19 pandemic on the performing arts, New York City Ballet released recordings of Rubies and Diamond.
 Rubies featured Megan Fairchild, Gonzalo Garcia and Mira Nadon, and was the latter's debut.
 Diamond starred Sara Mearns and Russell Janzen.
 Both Rubies and Diamond are recorded in 2019.
 The Royal Danish Ballet released a video of Emerald, featuring Amy Watson, Jonathan Chmelensky, Susanne Grinder and Marcin Kupinski.

+In Other Works

+The second volume of The Case Files of Jeweler Richard features a case that revolves around a possibly haunted performance of the ballet.
+The chapter ends with the characters having watched it themselves and discussing reactions to it.